Vietnam.vn - Nền tảng quảng bá Việt Nam

 With the agreement to increase spending on defense and infrastructure, Germany's growth is forecast to reach 2.1% in 2026, instead of 1.1%, according to DIW.

 Another German research institute, IfW, has also revised up its forecast for Germany's economic growth in 2026.
-It now expects the economy to grow by 1.5% thanks to increased public spending.
+It predicts the economy will grow by 1.5% thanks to increased public spending.

 The IMK economic institute, which has not yet updated its forecast, sees the German economy growing by just 0.1% this year, after two consecutive years of recession in 2023 and 2024, but said the new proposals could make a big difference.

-"If the fiscal package is implemented quickly, we can expect the economy to grow strongly in the second half of the year and German growth this year could come out of stagnation ," said Sebastian Dullien, IMK's chief economist.
+"If the fiscal package is implemented quickly, we can expect the economy to grow strongly in the second half of the year and German growth this year could come out of stagnation ," said Sebastian Dullien, IMK's economics director.

 The defense industry will also benefit.
 Under the plan to increase state borrowing, Germany's strict debt limit will be amended in the constitution.
 This will allow Germany to increase defense spending without being constrained by the current debt limit.